Thanh-Tung Le

 Efficient and Secure Multi-Writer Encrypted Database.

-A multi-writer searchable encrypted database that can prevent keyword-guessing attacks, achieve optimal search complexity (sublinear in the keyword set size), and forward privacy with user efficiency.
+A multi-writer searchable encrypted database that prevents keyword-guessing attacks, achieves optimal (sublinear) search complexity in the keyword set size, and ensures forward privacy while maintaining user efficiency through a tree-based epoch encoding technique.

 MAPLE